A rebranding project is no walk in the park (we should know, we’ve just recently launched our fresh, new Contentsquare brand).

 On the technical side, don’t define your strategy without involving your design and technical teams.
 They’ll have to ensure the end-to-end execution of your design, campaign elements, and your site, and they need sufficient time to work on it.
 Trust them in the planning and enlist a project manager to make sure deadlines are met at each step so your delivery isn’t jeopardized.

-A versatile marketing & communication expert, Geoffrey Vion is Marketing Director for France and Southern Europe at Contentsquare.
+A versatile marketing & communication expert, Geoffrey Vion is VP Marketing EMEA & APJ at Contentsquare.
 He worked for more than 10 years within the Renault-Nissan Group, then within various digital tech startups.